This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

-9. Easy Sweet Potato Casserole Recipe
+My Version of Sweet Potato Casserole

-I grew up eating and enjoying sweet potatoes.
-Often, Mom would bake them, and we would eat them with butter, maybe brown sugar, and nothing else.
-A sweet potato does not need many ingredients added to be delicious.
-Sweet potatoes are, yes, sweet but also have a depth of flavor that is not always there with regular white potatoes.
-Once in a while, we indulge in making sweet potatoes into a casserole.
-The trick is to make sure the sugar added does not overpower the sweet potatoes, and the spice adds just enough warmth but allows the flavor of the potatoes to come through.
 This casserole is simple.
 Potatoes are cooked in pieces and added directly to a casserole dish.
 No mashing is required.
 Brown sugar, maple syrup, flour, and butter are sprinkled over the potatoes.
-Heavy cream is poured over the top, and a quick pecan streusel.
+Heavy cream is poured over the top, and there’s a quick pecan streusel.
 No mixing, mashing, or combining is needed.
 After baking, a caramel-like sauce coats the potatoes, and the streusel becomes crisp.
-A perfect casserole.
+A perfect casserole!

 Two hands setting white baking dish filled with sweet potato casserole on white marble surface with flowers and magnolia garland.